ptsteadman/jekyll-now/_posts/2015-02-02-How-To-Impress.md

 ---
-Top tech talent knows that industry recruiters often bring a stack of pre-negotiated offers to university infosessions, so that they can snag the programmers who really stand out.
-Instead of spending valuable time validating a particularly promising candidate's skillset through a protracted series of interviews, it's often more efficient to simply give the individual an offer right then and there.
+Top tech talent knows that industry recruiters often bring a stack of pre-negotiated offers to university infosessions, so that they can snag the programmers and UX designers who really stand out.
+Instead of spending valuable time validating a particularly promising candidate's skillset through a protracted series of interviews, it's often more efficient to simply __give the individual an offer right then and there__.
 Internal studies at Google have shown that experienced recruiters can usually tell if a programmer has 'what it takes' just from how they act at infosessions: the insightful questions they ask, the stickers on their laptop, and how they comport themselves in general.

 Here are some of tips for optimizing your infosession performance: